flutter/website/src/content/packages-and-plugins/swift-package-manager/for-app-developers.md

 :::warning
 Flutter is migrating to [Swift Package Manager][] to manage iOS and macOS native dependencies.
-Flutter's support of Swift Package Manager is under development.
 If you find a bug in Flutter's Swift Package Manager support, [open an issue][].
-Swift Package Manager support is [off by default][].
 Flutter continues to support CocoaPods.
 :::

-Flutter's Swift Package Manager integration has several benefits:
+Flutter's Swift Package Manager feature has several benefits:

 1. **Provides access to the Swift package ecosystem**.
    Flutter plugins can use the growing ecosystem of [Swift packages][].